tailrecursion/boot-bucket/README.md

 # boot-bucket

-Boot task `spew` for spewing output files into an s3 bucket.
+a boot task for spewing files into an S3 bucket.

 [](dependency)
 ```clojure